Language-Technology-Assessment/main-database/readme.md

     🟩 All components of the system features a comprehensive code documentation.

 **Architecture**
+Is the hardware architecture used for datasource processing and model training comprehensively documented?

     🟥 System architecture and model training setup are not documented.